 Designated titles involve specialized tasks and corresponding objectives.

-Those who want to enter this business need to obtain a bachelor's degree.
+Those who want to enter this business need to obtain a bachelor’s degree.
 This of course is from an institution accredited by ABET (Accreditation Board for Engineering and Technology).
-All successful graduates need to obtain a state licensure.
-To be eligible, candidates must pass the state exam, provide credentials and minimum work history of four years.
+All successful graduates need to obtain state licensure.
+To be eligible, candidates must pass the state exam, provide credentials, and minimum work history of four years.

 Civil engineers in Wyoming must obtain a license to practice this occupation.
 The purpose is to evaluate competence and compliance.
 They must supply credible evidence showcasing intern engineering experience of four years or more.
 Additionally, they must be successful in obtaining a passing score on the state exam and hold a graduate degree.
-The ASCE (American Society of Civil Engineers) provides opportunities to professionals wanting to expand knowledge and expertise through future education.
-The BPELSG (Board of Professional Engineers, Land Surveyors and Geologists) provides convenient license renewal options online.
+The ASCE (American Society of Civil Engineers) provides opportunities to professionals wanting to expand their knowledge and expertise through future education.
+The BPELSG (Board of Professional Engineers, Land Surveyors, and Geologists) provides convenient license renewal options online.
 This depends on if a candidate meets their requirements.
 Their official website provides guidelines on the relevant criteria.

 Job scarceness rarely becomes a concern with high demands in employment sectors including local government, universities and other divisions.
 Casper and Cheyenne are two competitive cities in Wyoming offering rich opportunities in this field.
 The annual salary ranges from $63, 000 to $70, 000.
 A civil engineering degree obtained from a reputable institution carries weight.
-Structural/Water/Site engineering, construction control surveying, engineering geologist, building services engineering and quantity surveying jobs typically welcomes civil engineer graduates.
+Structural/Water/Site engineering, construction control surveying, engineering geologist, building services engineering, and quantity surveying jobs typically welcome civil engineer graduates.
 Work experience is a valuable commodity to complement academics.